tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.
-Also, HelloRequest messages are omitted from handshake hashes.
+Also, HelloRequest messages and the Finished message are omitted from handshake hashes.
+Because the server's Finished does not include the client's Certificate and CertificateVerify message.

 ###  Client Certificate